yarnpkg/berry/packages/gatsby/content/advanced/migration.md

 ## General Advices

+### Upgrade to Node 10 or 12

+Yarn doesn't support Node 8 anymore, as it's reached its end of life in December and won't receive any further update.

 ### Make sure you use `resolve@1.9+`

 Older releases don't support Plug'n'Play at all.
 Since the `resolve` package is used by pretty much everything nowadays, making sure that you use a modern release can go a long way to solve the most obnoxious bugs you may have.

 **Fix:** Open your lockfile, look for all the `resolve` entries that could match 1.9+ (for example `^1.0.0`), and remove them.
 Then run `yarn install` again.
 If you run `yarn why resolve`, you'll also get a good idea of which package is depending on outdated version of `resolve` - maybe you can upgrade them too?

+### Enable the PnP plugin when using Webpack 4

+Webpack 5 will support PnP natively, but if you use Webpack 4 you'll need to add the [`pnp-webpack-plugin`](https://github.com/arcanis/pnp-webpack-plugin) plugin yourself.

 ### Call your scripts through `yarn node` rather than `node`